-Academic achievement of full-time students is recognized each semester by publication of a Dean's List.
+The academic achievement of full-time students is recognized each semester by the publication of a Dean's List.
 To qualify for this honor, a student must achieve a semester GPA of 3.5 or better and not earn any grades below a C-.